‘Playboy’ Smokeshow Brennah Black Confesses She Needs A Vacay In Stunning New Selfie

 “How beautiful and so beautiful,” a third follower chimed in.

 Earlier this week, The Inquisitr shared that Black sent jaws dropping to the floor in a photo that was a little bit more scandalous.
-That time, her killer figure was the highlight of the post and she looked flawless in a tight fitting white bodysuit that hugged all of her womanly curves.
+In a recent post, her killer figure was the highlight, and she looked flawless in a tight-fitting white bodysuit that hugged all of her womanly curves.
 That photo racked up a ton of likes and comments from Black’s loyal fans.